 Skin swimming is a noble tradition and growing in popularity, and every year we welcome skin swimmers to the Dart.

 Skin swimmers need to apply to swim in in skins, with permission granted on the basis of prior proven experience of swims of this length and temperature, whether undertaken personally or as part of an event, and on the basis of current training.
 In granting permission to swim in skins, we are looking for evidence of similar prior experience and/or a recent monitored two hour swim in similar temperature water.
 Please note that non-wetsuit permission cannot be guaranteed at entry because it depends on current training.
 Tickets are therefore sold as “wetsuits compulsory” in spring.
-Non-wetsuit application forms are distributed by email on 15 June and must be returned by 15 July.
-We then consider your application within ten days and communicate our decision back to applicants by 24 July at the latest.
+Non-wetsuit application forms are provided in your confirmation email, for return by 15 July.
+We then consider your application within one month and communicate our decision back to applicants by 25 July at the latest.

 Not all applications are permitted, and if yours is rejected you will need to swim in a wetsuit.
 Why?
 To keep you safe.
 Only those who have undergone a steady and committed programme of acclimatisation will be able to do a swim of this length in skins.
 Because safety cover is shared, rather than one to one, the Dart10k is not the place to test out your endurance to cold for the first time.
 If you are not given permission you will need to swim in a wetsuit or transfer your ticket to another swimmer in a week-long window ending on 31 July.
 If you do not have your wetsuit on or permission for a skin-swim granted in advance, you will not be able to swim.